grig23/primetime.en/help/programming/tvsdk-3x-ios-prog/ios-3x-tokenized-segment-streams.md

 ---
 description: HLS streams that are delivered through a Content Delivery Network (CDN) can sometimes use authentication tokens on the manifest and segment requests for verification.
 These tokens can be provided as URL parameters or as cookie headers.
-seo-description: HLS streams that are delivered through a Content Delivery Network (CDN) can sometimes use authentication tokens on the manifest and segment requests for verification.
-These tokens can be provided as URL parameters or as cookie headers.
-seo-title: Tokenized segment streams
 title: Tokenized segment streams
-uuid: 62e3b858-2605-4960-b504-9010674f80ad
 ---

 # Tokenized segment streams {#tokenized-segment-streams}